The Boyz Discusses Their Experience On “Road To Kingdom,” Their Long-Term Goals, And More

 Talking about his own growth, Juyeon shared, “Before I was a trainee, I performed a dance I had learned really well in front of my family members.
 I did so badly that they all laughed at me.
 Although it remained a funny memory, after watching me at our first fan concert in January of last year, my family members all cried.”

-Hyunjae emphasized the teamwork that The Boyz have, saying, “I’ve thought before that The Boyz is like a rainbow.
+Hyunjae emphasized the teamwork that The Boyz has, saying, “I’ve thought before that The Boyz is like a rainbow.
 Our colors are diverse and we are very bright as a whole.
 Our strong point is how well we can grasp concepts.
 Not just with music, but for performances and visuals, we are a team that can adapt to any style.”

 The group’s leader Sangyeon shared, “If we had to remake our team and I was appointed leader again, I don’t think I’d be confident.
 However, I am able to be the leader in our situation now because my members follow me well.
 Our agency is not a big, famous agency and we do not have any senior artists either.
 Our weapon is just ourselves and the way we’ve come together.”